- 43.3–45.3 in

 - The Wild Turkey and the Muscovy Duck are the only two domesticated birds native to the New World.

-- In the early 1500s, European explorers brought home and domesticated Wild Turkeys from Mexico.
-They quickly became popular on European menus thanks to their large size and rich taste from their diet of wild nuts.
+- In the early 1500s, European explorers brought home Wild Turkeys from Mexico, where native people had domesticated the birds centuries earlier.
+Turkeys quickly became popular on European menus thanks to their large size and rich taste from their diet of wild nuts.
 Later, when English colonists settled on the Atlantic Coast, they brought domesticated turkeys with them.

 - The English name of the bird may be a holdover from early shipping routes that passed through the country of Turkey on their way to delivering the birds to European markets.